immersive-web/immersive-web.github.io/README.md

 The Immersive Web Working Group/Community Group
 =================================================

-Links to our specifications, samples, and tools
+Links to our specifications, samples, and tools.

 Specifications
 --------------